kmkben/Temperature-Monitoring-System-using-IoT-Sensors-and-Raspberry-Pi/README.md

 ## Features

-    Temperature Monitoring: The system reads temperature data from IoT sensors (DHT11) and displays it on an LCD screen.
+  - Temperature Monitoring: The system reads temperature data from IoT sensors (DHT11) and displays it on an LCD screen.

-    Threshold Alerts: Users can set temperature thresholds.
+  - Threshold Alerts: Users can set temperature thresholds.
 If the temperature exceeds the threshold, an LED indicator starts blinking to alert the user.

-    Client-Server Communication: The system utilizes client-server communication for remote temperature monitoring.
+  - Client-Server Communication: The system utilizes client-server communication for remote temperature monitoring.
 Clients can connect to the server and receive real-time temperature updates.

 ## Prerequisites

-    Raspberry Pi 3 (or compatible)
+  - Raspberry Pi 3 (or compatible)
-    DHT11 IoT Temperature Sensor
+  - DHT11 IoT Temperature Sensor
-    LCD Display
+  - LCD Display
-    LED Indicators
+  - LED Indicators
-    Other required components (wires, resistors, etc.)

 ## Installation
 #### Clone the Repository: